A tour teaching about harvesting olives and producing olive oil is a lovely family activity. Let’s join a tour in Bethlehem of Galilee.

 Six Month Later

 After half a year, we opened the cans with olives.
 They were edible but not tasty.
 They were bitter.
-But, this was our fault.
-My wife decided to add several additional spices, including rosemary, to the recipe mentioned above.
+But this was our fault.
+My wife added several spices, including rosemary, to the recipe mentioned above.
 And over time, rosemary became bitter.
-Therefore, if it is your first time, better stick to the formula.
+Therefore, if it is your first time, you better stick to the recipe.

 Overall, it was an enjoyable experience where both adults and children learned new things.
 If you have not been there, then check them out.

-Have you ever harvesting olives?
+Have you ever harvested olives?
 Tell us in the comments below.

 That’s all for today, and I’ll see you in future travels!